-Located in Wodonga (VIC), IMPACT Building Approvals specialises in the provision of domestic building surveying and certification services for the Albury Wodonga region and surrounding districts of NE Victoria and NSW Riverina.
+Located in Wodonga (VIC), IMPACT Building Approvals specialises in the provision of domestic building surveying and certification services in the Albury Wodonga region and surrounding districts of NE Victoria and NSW Riverina.

 Impact Building Approvals was established in February 2019 and is located in Wodonga (Victoria).
 Andy Herbig is the director of the company and a member of the Association of Accredited Certifiers in NSW.
 Andy is passionate about delivering the most efficient and best quality building surveyor service to clients, by utilising modern technology and constantly seeking ways to improve certification and administrative processes.

 Impact Building Approvals specialises in the provision of domestic building approvals in Victoria and New South Wales.
 Andy is a registered Building Surveyor (BS-L 62668) and Building Inspector (IN-L 45678) in Victoria and holds an A3 Accredited Certifier registration with the Building Professionals Board in NSW

 Andy prides himself on his attention to detail, commitment to the provision of exceptional service to all clients and delivering the most efficient and best priced approvals and mandatory inspection process in the Albury Wodonga region.